 Sleep can also be impacted by certain medical conditions such as sleep apnea, restless leg syndrome, periodic limb movement disorder and REM sleep behavior disorder.
 These conditions can contribute to chronic fatigue and elderly sleep problems and should be addressed by a physician.

-At Visiting Care Giving Services, providers of elderly care in Chesterfield and nearby areas, our highly-trained care staff can help seniors get a good night’s sleep.
+At Visiting Care Giving Services, a provider of home care in Chesterfield and nearby areas, our highly-trained care staff can help seniors get a good night’s sleep.
 From planning and preparing nutritious meals and encouraging frequent exercise to helping establish a regular schedule to keep older adults engaged in daily life and so much more, our team is here to help seniors maintain a routine that promotes sleep during the overnight hours.
 Offering 24/7 round-the-clock care, our team is also available to take the night shift to ensure the safety of a senior loved one so that family caregivers can get much-needed sleep and downtime.